curl/everything-curl/usingcurl/downloads/browsers.md

 introduces another software's view on how the protocol works and what the right things to do are.

-Interfering intermediaries are often the cause of lots of head aches and mysteries down to downright malicious modifications of content.
+Interfering intermediaries are often the cause of lots of headaches and mysteries down to downright malicious modifications of content.

 We strongly encourage you to use HTTPS or other means to verify that the